Terces Jobs is also available in your country: United States. Starting good opportunities here now!

 Knowledge, Skills and Abilities:

-• Working knowledge of the materials, methods and equipment used in janitorial and building maintenance work.
+• Working knowledge of materials, tools, methods, safety practices and equipment used in janitorial and maintenance work

-• Good health and strength sufficient to perform a variety of manual tasks in janitorial and building maintenance work.
+• Good health and strength sufficient to perform a variety of routine manual tasks in care, cleaning and general maintenance of buildings

 Employment Type: Auxiliary/Casual